bressler1995/Citation-Methods/README.md

 We'll not prioritize these as much since GitHub native ways are going to work better with existing content.
 Tests for these may materialize later.

 - <a href="https://www.andrewheiss.com/blog/2023/01/09/syllabus-csl-pandoc/" target="_blank">Pandoc</a>
-  - Pandoc flavored markdown (not supported on GitHub)
+  - Pandoc flavored markdown (not supported natively on GitHub)
   - Multiple
   - But an interesting solution because Pandoc is also a conversion tool.
 Couldn't it convert Pandoc Markdown to GitHub Markdown and carry over the link refs?
   - Many supported bibliography <a href="https://pandoc.org/chunkedhtml-demo/3.1-general-options.html" target="_blank">formats</a>